Jaylin Simpson: Indianapolis Colts

 The Indianapolis Colts drafted Simpson in the fifth round, with the 164th overall selection, of the 2024 NFL draft.
 Prior to offseason camp, the Colts announced that Simpson would shift from safety to cornerback.
 He was waived on August 27, and re-signed to the practice squad.

 New York Jets

 On December 11, 2024, Simpson was signed by the New York Jets off the Colts practice squad.

 On August 2, 2025, Simpson was waived by the Jets.

 Green Bay Packers

 On August 18, 2025, Simpson signed with the Green Bay Packers.
 He was released on August 26 as part of final roster cuts and signed to the practice squad the next day.
+He was elevated to the active roster for Week 13.
+He was signed to the active roster on December 30.

+On August 30, 2026, Simpson was released by the Packers as part of final roster cuts.

+Miami Dolphins

+On September 1, 2026, Simpson signed with the Miami Dolphins practice squad.
+On September 16, Simpson was signed to the active roster after defensive back Kyle Louis was placed on injured reserve.